dbutz/SchoolSite-Pro-Docs/redistricting/statistics/index.md

  * __Show grades/Show ranges/Display percentage__
    These three options give you the option of how you want to summarize the "other student attributes".
 The statistics window    will show the number of students by grade by the selected attribute or totaled by grade range or as a percent of that school's total population.
-   __Please Note:__ This section will be umavailable if the plan is based upon forecasted student data.
+   __Please Note:__ This section will be unavailable if the plan is based upon forecasted student data.

 ## Other Information